JustinApplebury/Cyber-Security-Portfolio/TryHackMe/Forensics/Masquerade.md

 **Target System / Network:** Event Log, Packet Capture
 **Rules of Engagement:** Malware analysis in an isolated environment
 **Assumptions:** Jim from Finance ran a script "apply critical security updates" from a phishing email.
-Unusual network traffic were observed.
+Unusual network traffic was observed.
 **Limitations:** Analyze Event Log and Packet Capture and analyze malicious code in packets, but do not run any code outside the isolated environment.

 ## Objectives